athomasoriginal/com.betweentwoparens/src/posts/005-deploy-clojurescript-on-nginx.md

 ```

 ::: note
+Note that your project will have a different name than mine (`demo_clojurescript_nginx`).
-This app comes with commands for running the app in `dev` and building a `production` version of the app.
-The commands are `clj -M:dev` and `clj -M:prod` respectively.
+This app comes with commands for running the app in `dev` and building a
+`prod` version of the app.
+The commands are `clj -M:dev` and `clj
+-M:prod` respectively.
 Feel free to play with the app.
 :::

 ## Sanity Check Webserver

+I always start with a sanity check.
+A sanity check is us setting a baseline
+to make sure things are working.
+If you were decorating a tree, this step would
-In this section, I want to spend some time making sure the lightbulbs are working before we decorate the tree.
-We are going to verify that we can use docker to pull and run an `Nginx` container locally.
-To begin, `pull` an nginx docker image into your local filesystem:
+be us making sure the lightbulbs are working before we decorate the tree.

+We're going to verify that we can use docker to pull and run an `Nginx`
+container locally.
+To begin, `pull` an nginx docker image into your local
+filesystem:

 ```bash
 docker pull nginx